Le lien vers cette page a été envoyé avec succès aux destinataires.

 Income Tax - Savings and Investment Income

-You collect investment income and wonder how to report it?
-Regulated savings books (booklet A, sustainable development booklet, etc.) are exempt from tax.
-For other investments, taxation varies depending on whether they are fixed (bonds, debt securities, etc.) or variable (shares and business shares).
-Special plans are provided for certain investments, in particular share savings plan and life insurance.
+You earn investment income and wonder how to report it?
+Regulated savings books (Livret A, Livret de développement durable, etc.) are exempt from tax.
+For other investments, taxation varies according to whether they are fixed (bonds, debt securities, etc.) or variable (shares and business shares).
+Share savings plan Special schemes are provided for certain investments, in particular for life insurance and for the provision of insurance.

 What applies to you ?